 Post Traumatic Stress Disorder (PTSD) can occur to anybody.
 Developing PTSD symptoms is not a sign of weakness.
 PTSD occurs across all ages, races, ethnicities and cultures.
 There are however certain factors which can increase the likelihood of developing PTSD symptoms.
-These include type of trauma experienced, background, history, ethnicity and maladaptive behaviours post trauma.

 Groups with a higher risk of developing PTSD